RawanSaifAldeen/Monte-Carlo-Tree-Search-with-Temporal-Difference-Learning/README.md

 # Monte-Carlo-Tree-Search-with-Temporal-Difference-Learning
-A research project done as at the end of the distributed AI module (MSc.
+A research project done at the end of the distributed AI module (MSc.
 Data Science @ Lancaster University)

 Abstract:
 TD-UCT is a variation of the on-policy planning